spoonapps/docs/reference/command_line/run.md

 #### Selecting VM version

-Specific VM version can be selected using `--vm=version` flag.
-If selected version is lower than minimal required by spoon command then this flag is ignored.
+A specific VM version can be selected by using the `--vm=version` flag.
+If the selected version is lower than the minimum version that is required by spoon.exe, then the minimum version will be used instead.